kunzhang1110/open-docxtemplater-image-module/README.md

 Open source docxtemplater image module
 ==========================================
-This repository holds an updated version of docxtemplater image module.

 This package is open source.
 There is also a [paid version](https://docxtemplater.com/modules/image/) maintained by docxtemplater author.

-Note this version is compatible with docxtemplater 3.x.
+Note this version is compatible until docxtemplater 3.5.2.
+There are good forks of this repository.

 Installation
 =============